victorpengmx/tp/docs/UserGuide.md

 4. Launch Connectify by double-clicking the file in the directory.
 You'll be greeted by Connectify's primary interface, with an empty database as shown below.

 <div markdown="block" class="alert alert-warning"><strong>&#x2757; Caution:</strong>
-For MAC users, if an error message popup appears, running `java -jar connectify.jar` while in the same directory via the MAC command terminal instead will open Connectify.
+For MAC users, if an error message popup appears, running 'java -jar connectify.jar' while in the same directory via the MAC command terminal instead will open Connectify.
 Likewise, you will be greeted by Connectify's primary interface, with an empty database as shown below.
 </div>

 ![Connectify Start Page](images/ConnectifyStartPage.png)